|Is there a maximum amount of money that may be withheld from my paycheck?|

 |How soon must employers send the child support payment that was withheld from my paycheck?|

 Employers need to send payment of the withheld wages within seven (7) business days, at the most, of paying wages to the employee.

 |How and where do I make my child support payment?|

-Automatic Withdrawal or EFT from Your Checking or Savings Accounts - These payments can be made at various pay intervals and can be set up by calling the Payment Center at 1-877-631-9973, option 3.
-You can also sign up at the website: www.nebraskachildsupport.com.
+Automatic Withdrawal or EFT from your checking or savings accounts- These payments can be made at various pay intervals and can be set up by calling the Nebraska Child Support Payment Center at 1-877-631-9973, Option 3.
+You can also sign up over the website at:

-Check or Money Order - Monthly payment coupons should always be sent in with a check, money order, or cashiers check.
-If you don’t have a coupon, please remember to include your name and Social Security number or court case number with payment.
+Check or Money Order- Monthly payment coupons should always be sent in with a check, money order or cashiers check.
+If you do not have a coupon, please remember to include two unique identifiers-such as social security number, court order number, name or ARP.

-Credit/Debit Cards - Credit/Debit card payments can be made by phone, over the Internet at www.nebraskachildsupport.com or in person at the Nebraska Child Support Payment Center.
+Credit/Debit Cards - Credit/Debit card payments can be made over the internet at https://childsupport.nebraska.gov/ or in person at the Nebraska Child Support Payment Center.
 There is a $15 convenience fee charge when paying with a credit/debit card using the internet.
 There is no fee to use a credit card for walk-in payments.

-Walk-in payments - The Nebraska Child Support Payment Center accepts payments at 233 South 10th St, Lincoln, NE.
+Walk-in Payments- The Nebraska Child Support Payment Center accepts payments at 233 South 10th St, Lincoln, NE.

 |What if I miss a payment?|

 Child Support payments that are over 30 days past due start accumulating interest in Nebraska.
 The interest is payable along with the child support payment.